Water content: Satellite remote sensing method

 Satellite microwave remote sensing is used to estimate soil moisture based on the large contrast between the dielectric properties of wet and dry soil.
 The microwave radiation is not sensitive to atmospheric variables, and can penetrate through clouds.
 Also, microwave signal can penetrate, to a certain extent, the vegetation canopy and retrieve information from ground surface.
 The data from microwave remote sensing satellites such as WindSat, AMSR-E, RADARSAT, ERS-1-2, Metop/ASCAT, and SMAP are used to estimate surface soil moisture.

 Wood moisture measurement

-Two primary methods exist to measure the moisture content of wood: oven-dry testing and use of an electronic moisture meter.
+In addition to the primary methods above, another method exists to measure the moisture content of wood: an electronic moisture meter.

-Oven-dry method

-The oven-dry method requires drying a wood sample in a special oven or kiln and checking the sample weight at regular time intervals.
-When the drying process is complete, the sample’s weight is compared to its weight before drying, and the difference is used to calculate the wood’s original moisture content.

-Moisture meter method

 Pin and pinless meters are the two main types of moisture meters.